zachoines/Webots-SLAM/README.md

 # Webots SLAM

-SLAM implementation using EKM based localization, with occupancy maps and A* navigation.
+SLAM implementation using EKM based localization, A* path planning with occupancy maps, and PID based motor control.